kalyankumar1207/Zomato_Data_Analysis_Dashboard/README.md

 ## Dataset Used:
 - <a href ="https://github.com/kalyankumar1207/Zomato_Data_Analysis_Dashboard/blob/main/Zomata.xlsx">Dataset<a/>

-# Key Performance Indicators (KPIs):
+## Key Performance Indicators (KPIs):
-1. Build a country Map Table
+-Build a country Map Table
-2. Build a Calendar Table using the Column Datekey
+-Build a Calendar Table using the Column Datekey
   Add all the below Columns in the Calendar Table using the Formulas.
    A.Year
    B.Monthno